Algorithms and Data Structures¶

 The internal array is initialized with a size larger than the expected number of elements in the stack to prevent frequent resizing.

-An integer variable, often termed top or size, represents the current position in the stack.
+, represents the current position in the stack.
 When pushing a new element onto the stack, it is added at the position indicated by this integer.
 Subsequently, the integer is incremented.
-The pop() operation reverses this process: The element at the current position is retrieved, and the integer is decremented.
-Both the push() and pop() operations have constant time complexity: O(1).
+The pop()

 However, there’s an inherent limitation when using arrays in Java: Their size is fixed upon creation.
-Thus, if the stack’s size grows to match the internal array’s size, any further push operation risks an ArrayIndexOutOfBoundsException.
+Thus, if the stack’s size grows to match the internal array’s size, any further push operation risks an ArrayIndexOutOfBoundsException

 To counteract this limitation, when the internal array is detected to be full, its size is doubled.
 This is achieved by creating a new array whose capacity is doubled with respect to the current array, then copying the contents of the current array to the new one.
-Although this resizing operation has a linear time complexity of O(n), where n is the number of elements, it doesn’t happen often.
+Although this resizing operation has a linear time complexity of , where is the number of elements, it doesn’t happen often.

 In addition, to avoid inefficiencies in terms of memory usage, if the size of the stack drops to one-quarter of the internal array’s capacity, the array size is halved.
 This prevents the array from being overly sparse and consuming unnecessary memory.

-Evaluating Arithmetic Expressions with a Stack
+Evaluating Arithmetic Expressions with a Stack¶

 A typical use of stacks is to evaluate arithmetic expressions, as demonstrated in the next algorithm: